tanindatascience/AirlinePassenger-Satisfaction-Modeling/README.md

 ![image](https://github.com/tanindatascience/Multivariate-Regression-and-Predictive-Modeling/assets/131387030/65a45300-d8a8-464a-ad6b-cf01f75293a5)

 **RESULTS**

 1. About 77% of the passengers were ‘Returning’ type of passengers.
-Of 1.3L passengers, 46% were ‘Business Class travelers, 42% were ‘Economy Class travelers and the remaining were ‘Economy Plus Class travelers.
+Of 1.3L passengers, 46% were 'Business Class' travelers, 42% were 'Economy Class' travelers and the remaining were 'Economy Plus Class' travelers.

 2. The binary logit model was built with an accuracy of 88% and a precision of 87.3%:
 ‘Departure Delay’ and ‘Arrival Delay’ had extremely high VIF values (close to 14) and hence, were dropped.
 The logit model after dropping these variables had a significantly higher AIC value.
 Improving the ease of online boarding, their check-in services, on-board services, and their in-flight WiFi service results in an 80%, 37%, 35%, and 50% significant increase in the odds of customers feeling ‘Satisfied’.
 Cleanliness only led to a 24% increase in getting ‘Satisfied’ feedback and the ‘Personal’ type of travel led to a 93% decrease in the odds of receiving positive customer feedback.

-Recommendation:
+**RECOMMENDATION**:
 The airline company should focus on retaining their economy and economy plus passengers by providing higher quality on-board services, in-flight entertainment, in-flight WiFi service, and easy online boarding services.
 They have a loyal returning Business travel base and hence, can turn their focus on Personal trip travelers.